| |

 - Real life examples of what has worked well

-S15 - Benefits What Do Group Plan Sponsors want?
-Bernice Cheung, VP Financial Services & Cultural Markets Research, Environics Research Since 2021, Environics Research interviewed 1,000 group plan sponsors annually across the country to understand what they're looking for in an insurance provider.
+S15 - Benefits What do Group Plan Sponsors want?
+Insights from our annual syndicated plan sponsor (benefits & retirement) study Bernice Cheung, VP Financial Services & Cultural Markets Research, Environics Research Since 2021, Environics Research interviewed 1,000 group plan sponsors annually across the country to understand what they're looking for in an insurance provider.
 In the session, Bernice will outline some key themes the study uncovered about plan sponsors' needs, and year-over-year trends that will help inform the industry about what's to come. - What are key attributes/drivers that plan sponsors look for when evaluating plans?

 - How has the importance of these attributes changed year-over-year?